nevosmic/App-QueenB/README.md

 ## Contents

-The app is constituted by 5 pages: who are we, Trivia game, "QueenB embassy", projects and information and registration.
+The app is constituted by 5 pages: 'who are we', 'Trivia game', 'QueenB embassy', 'projects' and 'information and registration'.

-### 'Who are we' page
+### 'Who are we'

 This page explains about QueenB organization.
-It feutures styled logo buttons to instagram, facebook and official site page.
+It features styled logo buttons to instagram, facebook and official site page.

 ![ScreenShot](Snapshots/who_are_we1.jpg "Who are we 1")
 ![ScreenShot](Snapshots/who_are_we2.jpg "Who are we 2")